-2 These codes are listed in Recommendation G.725 with reference to an "application channel"; such a channel has not been defined, the concept having been superseded by that of LSD/MLP; therefore these codes should not be used.
+1 These codes are listed in Recommendation G.725 with reference to an "application channel".
+Such a channel has not been defined, the concept having been superseded by that of LSD/MLP; therefore these codes should not be used.

-3 These codes are listed in Recommendation G.725 with reference to "data"; however, the nature of such data (video, LSD, MLP, ECS) must be specified by further commands (001), (010), (011).
+2 These codes are listed in Recommendation G.725 with reference to "data", however, the nature of such data (video, LSD, MLP, ECS) shall be specified by further commands (001), (010), (011).